INSP: Updated list of yellow zone countries; 32 states for which self-quarantine is imposed

-The list of countries in the yellow zone, for which self-quarantine is mandatory for 14 days following arrival from their territory to Romania was updated, now containing 32 states and territories, according to AGERPRES.
+The list of countries in the yellow zone, for which self-quarantine is mandatory for 14 days following arrival from their territory to Romania was updated, now containing 32 states and territories.

 On October 6, the list had 49 countries with high epidemiological risk.